ADrelingyte/DeepFake_Twist/README.md

 4. **Subjective Evaluation**: Conduct MOS listening tests based on ITU-T Recommendation P.800.
 5. **Carbon Footprint Analysis**: Utilize CodeCarbon to estimate the emissions generated during the synthesis process.
 6. **Analysis and Comparison**: Aggregate and analyze the results to rank the vocoders based on the weighted criteria.
+7. **Interface Creation and Integration**: Create the webpage in order to synthesize speech from text.

 ## Installation and Usage